 Navigating the settlement process can be daunting without the help of a professional.
 Working with an attorney is likely to bring you the best results and peace of mind, but it comes at a cost.

 Hiring an attorney will add to your hiring costs, as well as legal fees associated with their services; however, doing so could save you time, money, and stress in the long run.

 Your attorney should provide insights on applicable laws and regulations that may impact the outcome of your case.
 They are also able to communicate effectively with all parties involved in order to negotiate better terms for you.

-This guidance and expertise helps ensure that no stone goes unturned while pursuing resolution through mediation or litigation.
+This guidance and expertise help ensure that no stone goes unturned while pursuing a resolution through mediation or litigation.
 Attorneys have resources available to them which often afford clients access to experts who specialize in specific areas.

 These professionals offer invaluable insight into many different types of cases which can help inform decision-making throughout the settlement process.
 By leveraging these resources, attorneys can make sure that important details don’t get overlooked which could mean a more favorable outcome for you.

 As you work with an attorney to explore your legal options, it is important to consider the costs of pursuing a settlement.
 Weighing the financial implications of any decision can be difficult and stressful, but understanding the overall impact on both parties involved will help ensure that all parties are satisfied in the end.